The Ultimate Guide to Travel Nurse Agency Housing

 Is Travel Nurse Company Housing Taxable?

 If you have a legitimate tax-home, then travel nurse company housing is not taxable.
+Please review our article on travel nursing tax homes if you are unsure whether or not you have a legitimate tax home.

 However, if you do not have a tax-home, then the IRS considers company housing to be a fringe benefit that counts as taxable income.

-Therefore, you will need to declare the value of the company housing on your taxes if you do not have a legitimate tax-home.
+Therefore, you would need to declare the value of the company housing on your taxes if you do not have a legitimate tax-home.
 You would also have to pay taxes on the company’s lodging reimbursement if you took it instead of their housing.

 Find your next travel healthcare job on BluePipes!